firecampapp/firecamp-careers/fullstack-software-engg(nodejs).md

 - You are good at communication who can work with a cross-functional team of engineers (Design/Dev/Rev-Ops).
 - You're curious about how Software Engineering works and how we can make it better.

-#### We’re working with Following stack to build better world for APIs.
+#### Following stack you'll work with to build better world for APIs.
 - Nodejs/Express/Typescript
 - MongoDB/Postgres/Redis
 - DO/AWS